 In this article, we'll give you a list of the 70 most liberal colleges in the United States.
 Furthermore, we'll detail the traits of liberal colleges, explain possible advantages and disadvantages of attending liberal colleges, and advise you how to find liberal colleges that could be a good fit for you.

 Traits of the Most Liberal Colleges

 For the purposes of this article, we're defining "liberal colleges" as those that are very politically left-wing.
 They're more accepting of different sexual orientations and gender identities, and students tend to favor liberal positions like transitioning to universal healthcare, outlawing private prisons, and raising the minimum wage.

 Furthermore, the most liberal colleges usually reflect the political leanings of their locations.
 Many of the most liberal colleges are located on the west coast and in the Northeast, both known for being extremely liberal places.
 That means that many of the schools on this list are clustered in similar geographic regions!

 Possible Advantages of Going to a Liberal College

 If you're very liberal, then you'll probably be happier and more comfortable around like-minded people.
 You're more likely to make friends who share your political and social views.
 At colleges like those on our list, professors are also likely to be very liberal...which means you'll be receiving an education that aligns with your values and beliefs.

-Liberal colleges are often extremely tolerant of interpersonal differences and are more culturally sensitive.
+Liberal colleges are often very tolerant of interpersonal differences and are more culturally sensitive.
 LGBTQ+ students and students from underrepresented backgrounds may feel more supported at liberal colleges, especially since the school is more likely to offer support services and organizations for these students.